Reducing Disorder-Induced Backscattering in Photonic Crystal Waveguides through Inverse Design: Numerical Results and Improved Designs for Lower Loss

-Although we find that the mode volume and Purcell enhancement for the W1 waveguide design is slightly worsened through the optimization process, we find a relatively equivariant improvement in the mode volume and Purcell enhancement for the ZIW waveguide.
+Although we find that the mode volume and Purcell enhancement for the W1 waveguide design is slightly worsened through the optimization process, we find a relatively equivalent improvement in the mode volume and Purcell enhancement for the ZIW waveguide.
 Since we find alternate effects from the two waveguide designs, it appears that decreasing backscattering loss does not have an inherent impact on the mode volume or Purcell enhancement.
+This may seem counterintuitive at first since, in order to decrease loss, we are reducing the strength of the mode, but the key is where the mode amplitude is being decreased.
+The loss depends only on the strength of the field at the edge of the hole, while the mode volume and Purcell factor depend on the strength of the electric field at the position of the interaction.
 Finally, the mode structure of each of the final designs is no longer symmetric, so to couple into the waveguide, a specialized coupler may be needed.